 Final Thoughts and Busuu Alternatives

 I’d still suggest trying Busuu simply for the writing correction aspect.
-While Lang-8 or Italki (review) are both great for writing corrections and language exchange, I find the prompts given on Busuu to be enough to push me into writing something when I wouldn’t otherwise have done so.
+While Italki, HiNative, and HelloTalk can all be used for writing corrections and language exchanges, I find the prompts given on Busuu to be enough to push me into writing something when I wouldn’t otherwise have done so.